mcharouk/aws/Certification/machinelearning.md

    *  it outputs metrics from the training phase, and helps diagnose issues.
 It can be used with Model Monitor or Clarify to understand why there are issues, or to anticipate what feature to monitor specifically (in case of Model Monitor).
 Note that debugger does not integrate directly with clarify and model monitor, but it can be used with those features to understand more deeply what is happening.
    *  it integrates directly with services like Lambda, Cloudwatch Events or SNS to react when these metrics trigger a threshold (send notification, stop a job, etc...)
    *  Built-in rules and custom rules can be defined to output the metrics
+   *  Setup steps
+      * Define a collection to define tensor indicators to capture
+      * hook configuration (result location in S3, provide the collection, and the capture frequency)
+      * Define rules.
+        * Check if job is CPU or GPU bound
+        * Check for vanishing gradients
+        * Check for overfitting
+        * Check for Tensor with excessively high values
+        * Check if loss is decreasing
+      * Integrate with SageMaker Estimator
+      * Analyze results
 * SageMaker Clarify
    * metrics on feature explanations with SHAP or Partial Dependency Plots (PDP).
      * PDP is used to visualize the marginal effect of one or two features on the model's predictions